-In Evidence Unseen Nora Hughes has just finished an involved transaction related to the sale of a miniature desk that has been restored by the only craftsman with the expertise needed to handle antique doll and miniature pieces.
+In Evidence Unseen Nora Hughes has just finished an involved transaction related to the sale of a miniature desk that has been restored by an expert craftsman who specializes in antique doll furniture and miniature pieces.
 Dealing with the temperamental Italian woodcarver and furniture restorer has been more than she can bear.
 The abrupt way the sale is ended forces her to take a break from her successful antique business.
 She hands over the reins to her assistant and heads to the bustling seaside resort of Atlantic City, New Jersey.

 No sooner has she checked in but she finds a dead body in her room.
 She learns the room she entered was originally assigned to Professor Elmer Hughes.
 The same initials on their luggage and the same last name caused a mix-up and Nora was given the wrong key.
 Was the victim intending to meet Prof. Hughes or Nora?
 Complicating matters is the fact Nora actually met the victim.
 He rode up with her in a limo along with a middle-aged society woman named Eudora Singleton and her companion/servant Minna Plevins.
 She made a note of the odd conversation in the limo as well as the package the future murder victim was carrying with him because it had the distinctive wrapping paper of the famed toy store F.A.O.
 Schwarz.

 |Famous bell tag of F.A.O.
 Schwarz|